Veteran’s Day Celebration Guide

 Let’s talk about Veteran’s Day.
 We all know it’s supposed to honor those who served in the military, but what’s it all about?

-The story starts with World War I. This conflict began with the assassination of Archduke Ferdinand, heir to the throne of the Austrio-Hungarian Empire, by a Yugoslav nationalist on the 28th of June, 1914.
+The story starts with World War I. This conflict began with the assassination of Archduke Franz Ferdinand, heir to the throne of the Austro-Hungarian Empire, by a Yugoslav nationalist on the 28th of June, 1914.
 The Empire declared war on the Kingdom of Serbia, and due to a web of entangling alliances, before long most of the major European powers were at war.

 Have you ever wondered why we traditionally celebrate Veterans Day on November 11th?